luanpersini/vidly-front-react-ts/README.md

 - Jest

-## What was archieve so far
+## What was archieve so far - challanges

 The challanges were really present.
 Many research had to be done to convert from react 16 to react 17.
 Using useState and useEffect with objects comparsion imposed a good challange, because they become different every time a render occur.

+**Archievements:**

+- Made a single File to handle routes, mapping it in App.tsx.
+- Used a decorator do intercept unexpected errors from http service.
+- Made a helper to handle http responses, resolving expected errors (forbidden, notFound, etc) with the possibility of using Toast Messages.
+- Implemented an http adapter using axios
+- Implemented an Log Repository using mongo